paultimothy12/GitHub/readMe.txt

    Find commit id: git log
 	git reset <commitId>

-   Moving all uncommited files to stash and the particular commit files will be restored
+   Moving all current uncommited files to stash and the particular commit files will be restored
 	git add .
 	git stash